iohkedu/plinth-dev-env/README.md

 cabal update
 ```

-Once you have set up your developement environment and updated the *cabal package index*, you can build and run an example project with the following command from the location where the `cabal.project` and `<project_name>.cabal` files are located:
+Once you have set up your developement environment and updated the *cabal package index*, you can build and run an example project with the following command from the location where the `<project_name>.cabal` file is located:
 ```console
 cabal run <executable_name>
 ```